-Computes a complete set of order-sorted unifiers modulo the equations declared with the variant attribute (which must satisfy the finite variant property) plus the (supported) equational axioms in the given module for the provided unification problem.
-If the cardinality of the set of unifiers is greater than the specified bound, the unifiers beyond that bound are omitted.
+Computes a complete set of order-sorted matches modulo the equations declared with the variant attribute (which must satisfy the finite variant property) plus the (supported) equational axioms in the given module for the provided matching problem.
+It may be necessary to satisfy an optional irreducibility condition on extra terms $term"1, \ldots, term"n$.
+If the cardinality of the set of matchers is greater than the specified bound, the matchers beyond that bound are omitted.
 The module can be any module or theory declared in the current Maude session; as usual, if the in clause is omitted, the current module is used.

-For more details, see Section 14.8.
+For more details, see Section 14.13.

-'''

-get variants \{[bound]\}\ \{in\ module:\}\ term. get irredundant variants \{[bound]\}\ \{in\ module:\}\ term.

-'''
+get $\{irredundant\}$ variants $\{[bound]\}$ $\{in\ module:\}$ $term\ \{such\ that\ term"1,\ldots,$ $term"n\ irreducible\}$.

 Compute incrementally a set of most general variants of the given term in the (supported) equational theory of the given module, where the equations of interest must be declared with the variant attribute.
-The second command is useful for theories that do have the finite variant property, since it will provide the set of most general variants of the given term.
+The keyword irredundant is useful for theories that do have the finite variant property, since it will provide the set of most general variants of the given term.
 If the cardinality of the set of variants is greater than the specified bound, the variants beyond that bound are omitted.
+It may be necessary to satisfy an optional irreducibility condition on extra terms $term"1, \ldots, term"n$.
 The module can be any module or theory declared in the current Maude session; as usual, if the in clause is omitted, the current module is used.

-For examples and more details, see Section 14.3.
+For examples and more details, see Section 14.4.